sammancoaching/website/README.md

 Teaching materials for Technical Agile Coaches
 ==============================================

-This repo contains resources for technical agile coaches to use in their work.
+This repo contains the sourcecode for [sammancoaching.org](sammancoaching.org) which is designed to provide resources for technical agile coaches to use in their work.
 For more information, please read this book [Technical Agile Coaching](https://leanpub.com/techagilecoach) by Emily Bache.
+This site is maintained by the members of the [Samman Technical Coaching Society](https://sammancoaching.org/society/index.html).

 ## Development